 NOTE 12: If the UE moves into a different PLMN, the AMF in the serving PLMN can insert or change the V-SMF(s) in the serving PLMN for Home Routed PDU session(s).
 In addition, a V-SMF is removed in case the UE moves from a VPLMN into the HPLMN.
 In these cases, the same procedures described in clause 4.23.3 are applied for the V-SMF change as for the I-SMF change (i.e. by replacing the I-SMF with V-SMF).
 During inter-PLMN change, if the same SMF is used, session continuity can be supported depending on operator policies.

+NOTE X: In the case of Indirect Network Sharing, when UE of participating operator moves between the shared network area and an area of its home network, a V-SMF can be inserted or removed.
+In this case, the related procedure of mobility registration update with V-SMF insertion/removal described in clause 4.23.3 is applied.

 Steps from step 5 onwards described in clause 4.2.3.2 are executed.
 In the case that the intermediate UPF insertion, removal, or change is performed for the PDU Session(s) not included in "PDU Session(s) to be re-activated", the procedure is performed without N11 and N2 interactions to update the N3 user plane between (R)AN and 5GC.